annargrs/ACLPUB/docs/formatting.md

 ## Appendices

 Appendices are material that can be read, and include lemmas, formulas, proofs, and tables that are not critical to the reading and understanding of the paper.
-Generally, they should conform to the 2-column format.
-A possible exception is lengthy proofs, the readability of which would be decreased in 2-column format.
+Appendices must conform to the 2-column format, with the exception of math-heavy sections (e.g., sections with theorem proofs or derivations), whose readability can be improved in a 1-column format.

 Letter the appendices in sequence and provide an informative title: